-I most often go for carrots, because the are also in the Volumetrics section of this diet and are extremely easy to snack on.
+I most often go for carrots, because they are also in the Volumetrics section of this diet and are extremely easy to snack on.

 The Daily Shake Meal

-Fill up half the blender with: baby spinach, carrots, frozen berry mix (typically strawberries, blueberries, raspberries).
+Fill up half the blender with baby spinach, carrots, and frozen berry mix (typically strawberries, blueberries, raspberries).
 Go heavy on the frozen berries as the flavor is coming from here.

 Add heaping tablespoon scoop of Greek yogurt, a scoop of whey protein, and a half teaspoon of corn bran.

 You’ve probably never heard of corn bran, but it’s almost all fiber… without the “other carbs.”
 It tastes like ground dirt, but in this shake it isn’t as noticeable.
 It may be hard to find.
 I got mine from the link in the previous paragraph and it has lasted me for years, but it isn’t available now.
 You may be able to substitute a fiber substitute, but my understanding is that it isn’t as good as natural fiber.